WangHelin1997/Speech-paper-crawl/README.md

 My Python scripts for crawling paper related on speech processing.

 ## arXiv
-Now we can crawl title and abstracts of arXiv papers.
+Now we can crawl titles and abstracts of arXiv papers.